 At first, its simplicity may make it seem trivial or unnecessary, but if you give it an earnest try, you will likely experience its many incredible benefits for yourself.

 Not only will yin yoga help to improve your flexibility, it will also help to calm and soothe your mind.

-Learn to teach yin yoga and all of its magic in a Nomad Yoga 200 Hour Yoga Teacher Training.
-Extensively study hatha, vinyasa, restorative, and yin yoga to be able to teach all of these styles with confidence, eloquence, and poise.
+Learn to teach yin yoga and all of its magic in this Nomad Yoga 50 Hour ONLINE Yin Yoga Teacher Training.
+Extensively study the poses, history, and philosophy of this practice to be able to teach yin with confidence, eloquence, and poise.